department-of-veterans-affairs/va.gov-team/products/identity/Products/Sign-In Service/auth_flows/web_oauth.md

 ### Postman Collection

-The VSP Identity team maintains a [Postman collection](https://github.com/department-of-veterans-affairs/va.gov-team-sensitive/blob/master/teams/vsp/teams/Identity/Product%20Documentation/Sign%20In%20Service/sis_postman_v1.json) to enable developers to more easily test against SiS routes; this collection is configured to manage cookie integrations.
-Documentation on how to use the SiS Postman collection can be found [here](../Sign-in-service_Postman.md).
+The VSP Identity team maintains a [Postman collection](https://github.com/department-of-veterans-affairs/va.gov-team-sensitive/blob/master/teams/vsp/teams/Identity/Product%20Documentation/Sign%20In%20Service/sis_postman_v1.json) to enable developers to more easily test against SiS routes.
+Documentation on how to use the SiS Postman collection can be found [here](Sign-in-service_Postman.md).

 ### `vets-api` & `vets-api-mockdata` Repositories

-In order to successfully develop against a local instance of Sign in Service, [vets-api](https://github.com/department-of-veterans-affairs/vets-api) must be set up, either natively or through Docker.
+1. In order to successfully develop against a local instance of Sign in Service, [vets-api](https://github.com/department-of-veterans-affairs/vets-api) must be set up, either natively or through Docker.

-`vets-api` localhost performs a real authentication with the CSP, but relies on mocked user data from MPI.
+2. `vets-api` localhost performs a real authentication with the CSP, but relies on mocked user data from MPI.
 It must be configured to look for this mocked data from [vets-api-mockdata](https://github.com/department-of-veterans-affairs/vets-api-mockdata).
 Make sure you have the latest version of `vets-api-mockdata` (including running `ruby make_table.rb` in the mock data repository to populate the mock data tables) before attempting to authenticate with SiS to prevent missing mocked data errors.

 ### Client Config